Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 #### Assessment Questions
 - Are roles and responsibilities identified (e.g., Network Engineer, Security, Application Owners/Developers, etc) and mapped to roles based on least privilege?

+### Establishing Incident Response Teams

+Prior to an incident or outage, it is crucial to establish a well-defined notification process to ensure timely communication.
+Identifying the relevant personnel responsible for resolution is vital.
+A dedicated remediation team comprising operations, application owners, and DevOps experts, who possess the necessary expertise to resolve issues, can be formed.
+The operations team must be aware of the appropriate individuals to involve in triaging the problem.

+An incident response team can effectively coordinate responses by maintaining a comprehensive distribution list.
+This list should include key stakeholders from business-critical departments and designated escalation contacts.
+Business stakeholders need to be informed of any potential impact on operations resulting from the incident.
+The assigned escalation contacts should be individuals capable of making decisions or escalating issues to higher levels for guidance.

+Regular review of the distribution list is essential to ensure its accuracy and alignment with current roles and responsibilities.
+This ensures that key stakeholders are promptly informed about significant events occurring in AVS
 - Is a Service Management framework (e.g., ITIL/ISO) in place?